 Step 7 – Add Polyurethane

 Brush on 2 coats of polyurethane.
 Once the second coat is completely dry, use a block sander with 300 grit paper to lightly sand the table.
-Once sanded, blow off the dust and then wipe with a clean and damp rag.
-Once dry, use a clean cloth to wipe a thin third coat of poly on the entire piece.
-Let dry and then you are done!
+Once sanded, blow off the dust and then wipe with a clean, damp rag.
+When dry, use a clean cloth to wipe a thin third coat of poly on the entire piece.
+Let dry and then you are finished!

 Finished Desk